panzi/rust-join-string/README.md

 join-string
 ===========

-A simple crate to join the elements of iterators, interspercing a separator between all elements.
+A simple crate to join the elements of iterators, interspersing a separator between all elements.

 This is done somewhat efficiently, if possible, meaning if the iterator is cheaply clonable you can directly print the result of `Join::join()` without creating a temporary `String` in memory.